kean/Nuke/README.md

 }
 ```

-> See [Toucan plugin](https://github.com/kean/Nuke-Toucan-Plugin) for some useful image transformations
+> See [Toucan Plugin](https://github.com/kean/Nuke-Toucan-Plugin) for some useful image transformations

+> See [Core Image Integration Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Core%20Image%20Integration%20Guide.md) for more info about using Core Image with Nuke

 #### Preheating Images